jupyterlab/jupyterlab/docs/source/user/extensions.rst

 The Advanced Plugin Manager enables listing and disabling individual plugins, but may have been disabled by your system administrator.

-Funcitonally, toggling an extension from the plugin manager is equivallent to running ``jupyter labextension enable/disable``.
+Functionally, toggling an extension from the plugin manager is equivalent to running the ``jupyter labextension enable`` or ``jupyter labextension disable`` commands.

 .. image:: ../images/plugin-manager-search-notebook.png